rramadeu/colorwheel/README.md

 PI: Dr. Patricio Munoz
 www.blueberrybreeding.com

-Questions: rramadeu@ufl.edu
+Questions: rramadeu@gmail.com
 rramadeu.github.io
-Jun 2nd 2019
+Jun 12th 2020

 The R script creates two wheels.
 One with solid colors and a second with the same colors in gradient.
 The input is a xlsx spreadsheet with four columns (type, descrip, compounds, and colorHEX).
 Descrip and compounds are subcategories of type.
 Each type has an unique color.